nic-dgl104-winter-2022/class-textbook/ch8/MVVM/MVVM.md

 }
 ```

 Finally, we can wire everything up and create our MainActivity, observing LiveData from the ViewModel.
-There will be a progress bar that will occur while the data are fetching.
+There will be a progress bar that will occur while the data is being fetched.
 Based on each stage that we initialized in ScreenState.kt, we will display the progress bar, recycler view, or snack bar with an error.

 ### MainActivity.kt